taskflow/taskflow/README.md

 ## Task API

-Each `tf::Taskflow::Task` object is a lightweight handle for you to create dependencies in its associated graph.
+Each task object is a lightweight handle for you to create dependencies in its associated graph.
 The table below summarizes its methods.

 | Method         | Argument    | Return | Description |